 Except that the kids thought they were so whimsical that they ended up playing with them, chipping away at them one by one.

-And this was my inspiration:
+This was my inspiration:

 A hard task for the old scared of painting furniture Kari but the new and improved not afraid of painting Kari?
-No match.

-So I found some online at World Market for 9.99 on sale!
+So I found some online at World Market for $9.99 on sale.

 I couldn’t even wait to move the box to take the picture, I was that excited!

 I edited the picture after I added my watermark.